Thomas Assheton Smith (1776–1858): Career

 Smith was elected Member of Parliament representing Andover in 1821 and held the seat until 1831; at the 1832 general election he was elected MP for Caernarvonshire and held the seat until 1837.
 He was High Sheriff of Wiltshire in 1838.

 Cricket career

-Smith was a hard hitting right-handed batsman and made 45 known appearances in first-class matches up to the 1820 season.
+Smith was a hard hitting right-handed batsman and made 45 known appearances in important matches up to the 1820 season.
 His career spanned the Napoleonic Wars which had a detrimental effect on the game and so reduced his opportunities for playing.

 Smith played for the Gentlemen in the inaugural and second Gentlemen v Players matches in 1806.

 According to Scores & Biographies (S&B), Smith "being a good hard hitter was pretty successful".
 He was also, says S&B, a "crack" shot and a "mighty hunter" who acquired the name of the "British Nimrod".
 In the contemporary scorecards, he is generally shown as "T A Smith, Esq." whereas his father was usually recorded as "A Smith, Esq."